 Sacramento Police/ Sheriff Memorial

-A bollard dedicated to Richard Deffner can be seen at the Sacramento Police & Sheriff Memorial, located at 500 Arden Way in Sacramento.
+A bollard dedicated to Richard Deffner can be seen at the Sacramento Police & Sheriff Memorial at 500 Arden Way in Sacramento.

 National Law Enforcement Officers Memorial, Washington., D.C.